Stepmomming ain’t easy.

 You have boundaries as a stepmom, right?
 If you don’t, you’re going to start by setting some.
 If you do, you’re going to start shamelessly enforcing them in 2020.
 It doesn’t matter if the mom, the kids, your partner, or anyone else is annoyed or inconvenienced by you defending your boundaries.

 They were put in place to protect you, and that’s exactly where they’re going to stay, unapologetically.

-9. Who is Friends with the Mom on Social Media
+9. Who is Friends with the Other Parent on Social Media

-Is your mother-in-law friends with the mom on Facebook?
+Is your mother-in-law friends with the other parent on Facebook?
 Does your sister-in-law follow her on Instagram?
 Does that family friend love to gossip about what the mom has been pinning on Pinterest?

 10. Your Husband’s “Firsts”